udevbe/westfield/server/java/readme.md

 A Java implementation of the Westfield server side library.

-The Westfield Jave implementation consists of 4 parts:
+The Westfield Java implementation consists of 3 parts:

  - Common runtime library
  - Protocol generator